| | In

 „f_films: female filmworkers in europe“ with the support of the Department

 of Women and the Department of Culture in Frankfurt/Main.
+By

 building a database, the female director’s, camera women’s, female scriptwriter’s